SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_GridGraphTraversal.md

 Used to model real world situations that can be represented as a graph with directed edges that has dependencies

-- School class prerequisites, example, you can’t take courses that you don’t have prerequisites for.
+- School class prerequisites, example, you can't take courses that you don't have prerequisites for.

 ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/f87cabf2-8d22-410c-bb4c-b00e5c7c3bac/cbb2426a-3ad1-46d2-90e1-5112e3ff31d3/Untitled.png)